Java on Azure Spring Cloud

 complete folder (for example

 src\main\java\hello\Application.java).
-If you don't have the Java language extensions installed for VS Code, you will be prompted to install the Microsoft Java Extension Pack.
+If you don't have the Java language extensions installed for VS Code, you will be prompted to install the Microsoft Extension Pack for Java.
 Follow the instructions and reload VS Code after the installation.

-Once you have the Java Extension Pack installed, it will automatically build the project for you (the build may take several minutes).
+Once you have the Extension Pack for Java installed, it will automatically build the project for you (the build may take several minutes).
 You can run the application within VS Code by pressing F5 and selecting the Java environment.
 The Java Debug extension will generate a debugging configuration file

 launch.json for you under a